Many years ago, I went on a quest.

 In the Rapid Software Testing namespace, when we’re talking about coverage generally,

-Coverage is how thoroughly we have examined the product with respect to some model.
+Coverage is how thoroughly we have examined the product with respect to some model related to the product.

-When we’re speaking about some kind of coverage, that refers to a specific model.
+When we’re speaking about some kind of coverage, we’re referring to a specific model.

 - Functional coverage is how thoroughly we have examined the product with respect to some model of the functions in the product.